 Prior to the application of pipe coatings, the pipe must be thoroughly cleaned and any internal and/or external markings must be removed.
 Special equipment is used to handle the uncoated pipes to reduce the chances of incurring additional damages.
 Bare pipes are carefully inspected and completely free of foreign materials, like dust and grease, before the coating process can begin.
 Pipes that do not meet the cleanliness requirements are either recleaned or scrapped.

 Bare pipes that pass the cleanliness inspection are then primed and coated.
 Coatings and linings that are applied to pipe surfaces are measured in millage units.
 Each millage unit is equivalent to 1000th of an inch.
-Coating materials must be packaged, stored and handled in accordance to the manufacturer’s preferred conditions in order to prevent damage and contamination.
+Coating materials must be packaged, stored and handled in accordance with the manufacturer’s preferred conditions in order to prevent damage and contamination.
 Any material that is damaged or contaminated must be eliminated.

 Manufacturers inspect and test coated pipes to make sure the specified quality measures are met.
 Every step in the process requires meticulous inspection.

 The outside diameter of a steel pipe can be coated in several ways.
 Galvanized pipes, for example, are immersed into molten zinc.
 The zinc coating of galvanized pipes helps prevent corrosion caused by the atmosphere, as well as drilling and cutting.

 Fusion bonded epoxy, commonly called FBE coatings, is applied to pipes used for piping connections, such as pipeline construction and concrete reinforcing bars.
 This type of coating material is typically applied in powder form.
 The powder coating is then melted, using heat.
 Once the coating is cooled, it hardens and will remain that way despite further heating.
 Fusion bonded epoxy coated steel pipes are highly resistant to chemical reactions.